-The Committee believes Peregrine's compensation programs are designed and administered in a manner consistent with its compensation philosophy and objectives.
-We monitor these programs in recognition of the dynamic marketplace in which Peregrine competes for talent.
-Peregrine intends to continue to emphasize pay-for-performance and equity-based incentive programs that reward executives for actual results and that are consistent with stockholder interests.
+The Committee believes the Company's compensation programs are designed and administered in a manner consistent with its compensation philosophy and objectives.
+The Committee monitors these programs in recognition of the dynamic marketplace in which the Company competes for talent.
+The Committee intends to continue to emphasize pay-for-performance and equity-based incentive programs that reward executives for actual results and that are consistent with stockholder interests.